Cinnamon For Babies: Safety, Benefits, And Ways To Feed It

 1. Dental Care: In traditional medicine, cinnamon oil has been used to treat various dental issues.
 This practice is now validated by some recent research studies that indicate that cinnamon might prove helpful in maintaining dental health (11) (12).
 However, the use of cinnamon for babies for oral care is a decision you should take in consultation with a pediatrician.

 1. Skin Care: Cinnamon oil is an essential oil believed to promote skin health.
 A recent research study has demonstrated that regular use of cinnamon oil has a soothing effect, effectively reducing skin inflammation (13).
-However, there are no research studies to validate the safety and efficacy of cinnamon oil for baby’s skin.
+However, there are no research studies to validate the safety and efficacy of cinnamon oil in baby’s skin care.

 Cinnamon essential oil is believed to promote skin health